makrai/notes/zhang2310-socioprag-64-lang.md

 ### 5.2.5 Machine translated prompts help LLMs?
 Not in general

 * but they do help in a few cases.
-We find, in Table 3, that the SPARROW
+Table 3
 * ChatGPT with machine translated prompts is 6.14 points lower than ChatGPT with English prompts.
 Meanwhile,
-  * a few tasks such as humor and sarcasm acquire improvements.
-We also observe
+  * a few tasks such as humor and sarcasm acquire improvements
 * a similar pattern for BLOOMZ and mT0, as Table 3 shows
-* The low-resource languages with non-Latin scripts experience more drops in
+* The low-resource languages with non-Latin scripts experience more drops
   * in line with findings by Lai+ (2023)
   * Hebrew (heb) and Greek (ell) get the largest perf drops (> 25), tab 4